jrusinko/PickMe/README.md

   1. **Folder not found using shortcut file**

 Please check the full path, line 3 of the PickMe-shortcut.sh file.
 If you moved PickMe-main, you need to change the full path.

+Citation: If you use this software please cite: PickMe: Sample selection for species tree reconstruction using coalescent weighted quartets as well as
+As well as the Ruth Davidson, Pranjal Vachaspati, Siavash Mirarab, and Tandy Warnow.
+Phylogenomic species tree estimation in the presence of incomplete lineage sorting and horizontal gene-transfer .BMC genomics, 16(10):S1, 2015. whose software is used in the computation of quartest.
+Please also cite  Jens Johansen, Morten Kragelund Holt, et al.  Computing triplet and quartet distances 3 from which the quartet computation algorithem is the bases for the quartet-software.
+The quartet controller files used in the software were first published by Ruth Davidson.
+They have been copied here for easier access and are made avaialble through the https://github.com/redavids/phylogenetics-tools/blob/master/LICENSE.